rdeepak2002/reddit-place-script-2022/README.md

 2. Click "create (another) app" button at very bottom
 3. Select the "script" option and fill in the fields with anything

-If you don't want to create a development app for each account, you can add each username as a developer in the developer app settings.
-You will need to duplicate the client ID and secret in .env, though.

 ## Python Package Requirements

 Install requirements from 'requirements.txt' file.

 ### Windows

 ```shell
 pip install -r requirements.txt
 ```

 ### Other OS

 ```shell
 pip3 install -r requirements.txt
 ```